huggingface/blog/leaderboard-3c3h-aragen.md

 # Rethinking LLM Evaluation with 3C3H: AraGen Benchmark and Leaderboard

 In the rapidly evolving landscape of large language models (LLMs), comprehensive and robust evaluation methodologies remain a critical challenge, particularly for low-resource languages.
-In this blog, we introduce AraGen, a generative tasks benchmark and leaderboard for Arabic LLMs, which we hope will inspire work for other languages as well.
+In this blog, we introduce AraGen, a generative tasks benchmark and leaderboard for Arabic LLMs, based on 3C3H, a new evaluation measure for NLG which we hope will inspire work for other languages as well.

 The AraGen leaderboard makes three key contributions:
 - **3C3H Measure**: The 3C3H measure scores a model's response and is central to this framework.
 It is a holistic approach assessing model responses across multiple dimensions -**C**orrectness, **C**ompleteness, **C**onciseness, **H**elpfulness, **H**onesty, and **H**armlessness- based on LLM-as-judge.